AlvGJ-UGR/wifi-csi-presence-sensing/tools/README.md

 Only pass `--participant-consent` once consent has actually been obtained for that specific session — not preemptively "just in case."

+### Other optional flags

+Not shown in the example above, but available:

+- `--baud` — serial baud rate (default `115200`)
+- `--ap-placement` / `--sta-placement` — free-text placement notes for each board (height, orientation), stored in `metadata.json`
+- `--notes` — a short free-text note, written into the session's `notes.md`

+Run `python tools/capture_session.py --help` for the authoritative, current list — this README is kept in sync manually and could lag behind the script if a flag is added without updating both.

 ### Important caveat — raw format is provisional

 `docs/acquisition_protocol.md` specifies the intended `csi_raw.csv` schema